emqx/emqx-docs/en_US/configuration/configuration.md

 #### Description

 Set the timeout for Proxy Protocol parsing.
-If no Proxy Protocol packet is received within this time, EMQ X Broker will close its connection.
+If no Proxy Protocol packet is received within this time, EMQX Broker will close its connection.